Brighton94/chat-bot-stackoverflow-assistant/README.md

   - Selective model: embeddings-based ranking.
   - Selective model: DSSM.

-Also, one thing to note about dialogue chatbots is that choosing the right dataset to train a chatbot can make a big difference.
+Also, one thing to note about dialogue chatbots is that choosing the right dataset to train them can make a big difference.